bridgetownrb/bridgetown-seo-tag/README.md

 * `description` - A longer description used for the description meta tag.
 Also used as fallback for documents that don't provide their own `description` and as part of the home page title tag if `tagline` is not defined.
 * `author` - global author information (see [Advanced usage](https://github.com/bridgetownrb/bridgetown-seo-tag/wiki/Advanced-Usage#author-information))

-* `mastodon` - You can add a single Mastodon handle to both verify your Mastodon profile, and link to your Mastodon profile when someone shares your content on the network.
+* `mastodon` - Your Mastodon handle, to both verify your Mastodon profile, and link to your profile when someone shares your content on the network.
+If the page metadata contains a `mastodon` entry, it will take precedence over `site_metadata.yml`.
-  * `mastodon:server` - The server for your account (mastodon.social, for instance)
-  * `mastodon:username` - Your username (with or without `@`)

 * `twitter` - You can add a single Twitter handle to be used in Twitter card tags, like "bridgetownrb".
 Or you use a YAML mapping with additional details:
   * `twitter:card` - The site's default card type